The K10 dashboard is broken up into a number of different sections. A brief description is provided in the sections

 Assuming you have already installed applications, clicking on the Applications card on the dashboard will take you to the following view.
 Note that if you clicked on one of the Compliant/Non-Compliant/Unmanaged buttons, it would automatically filter the below view for you.

 An application, in turn, is made up of multiple Kubernetes resources and workloads including deployments and stateful sets.
 In the above diagram, the GitLab card shows that the application is composed of seven volumes, seventeen network resources, fifteen workloads, and forty seven other pieces of application configuration.
 You can get more information about the application by clicking on the details icon.

 Within K10, policies are used to automate your data management workflows.
 Going back to the main dashboard, you will find a section on how to manage policies right next to the Applications card.
 To achieve this, they combine actions you want to take (e.g., snapshot), a frequency or schedule for how often you want to take that action, and selection criteria for the resources you want to manage.

 Below the policy management section of the dashboard, you will find activity data.
 This consists of a graph that shows all activity in the system.
 As there are no default policies, you will not see any activity after the initial install but, once policies are defined, the graph will start displaying activity.
-Mousing over the graph will display job information such as status, job duration, job start time, and job completion time.
+Mousing over the graph will display action information such as status, action duration, action start time, and action completion time.

 Some of the same activity information can also be viewed in tabular form under the graph.
-In particular, the dashboard first displays a summary of activity in the system including total jobs, average job duration, number of data artifacts, the size of those artifacts, etc.
+In particular, the dashboard first displays a summary of activity in the system including total actions, average action duration, number of data artifacts, the size of those artifacts, etc.